CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 OEM Customization

-RS232 remains important for peripheral integration, especially in customized OEM projects.
+RS232 remains important for peripheral integration in customized OEM projects.
+Configure your custom I/O layout with the serial ports your deployment requires.

 Scenario 1: Fleet Management / GPS Tracking